vivainio/zipget-rs/README.md

 # zipget-rs

-A Rust clone of [zipget](https://github.com/vivainio/zipget) - a tool for downloading and extracting files with intelligent caching, now with enhanced GitHub releases support.
+A Rust clone of [zipget](https://github.com/vivainio/zipget) - a tool for downloading and extracting files with intelligent caching, now with enhanced GitHub releases support and tar.gz extraction.

 ## Problem